Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111)

-\textbf{\textit{Quantum Espresso and STATE calculations:}} Calculations were carried out with the rev-vdW-DF2 exchange-correlation functional~\cite{Hamada_rev_vdW_DF,Callsen_2015} as implemented in the Quantum Espresso (QE)~\cite{QE_2009, QE_2017} and STATE~\cite{Morikawa_2004,STATE} packages.
-QE was used for the adsorption site search and the calculation of the adsorption energy curve, and STATE was used for calculations of vibrational spectra, adsorption energy curves with and without zero-point-energy correction, and the work function as functions of the molecule-surface distance.
-For these calculations, a Rh(111) (3$\times$3) surface with 5 metal layers with a vacuum equivalent to eight monolayer (19.77 \r{A}) is considered.
-The slab was constructed using the lattice constant optimized with rev-vdW-DF2 of 3.80 (3.81) \r{A} for QE (STATE) calculations.
+\textbf{\textit{Electronic structure calculations with Quantum Espresso:}} Calculations were carried out with the rev-vdW-DF2 XC functional~\cite{Hamada_rev_vdW_DF,Callsen_2015}, a variant of the van der Waals density functional\cite{Thonhauser_2007,Berland_2015} as implemented in the Quantum ESPRESSO (QE)~\cite{QE_2009, QE_2017} plane-wave code.
+QE was used to calculate the adsorption energy and geometry of cyclohexane in a Rh(111) (5$\times$5) surface unit cell ($\theta=0.46$).
+The Rh(111) (5$\times$5) surface was modeled by using a 4 atomic layer slab with a vacuum equivalent to 17 monolayers ($\sim$ 40 \r{A}).
+The slab was constructed using the lattice constant optimized with rev-vdW-DF2 of 3.80 \r{A}.
 The molecule was put on one side of the slab and the effective screening medium method was used to eliminate the artificial electrostatic interaction with the neighboring slabs ~\cite{Otani_Sugino_2006, Hamada_screening_2009}.
-Projector augmented wave~\cite{Bloechl_1994} potentials from the pslibrary 1.0.0~\cite{Dal_Corso_2014} and a plane-wave basis set with a cutoff energy of 80 (640) Ry were used for wave functions (charge density) in the QE calculation.
-Ultrasoft pseudopotentials~\cite{Vanderbilt_1990} and a plane-wave basis sets with a cutoff energy of 49 (625) Ry for wave functions (charge density) were used in STATE calculations.
-A $6 \times 6$ ($4 \times 4$) k-point grid was used in QE (STATE) calculations.
-Harmonic vibrational frequencies were calculated by using the Wilson's GF method and finite difference method as implemented in the STATE package\cite{Wilson_1980}.
-Atoms were displaced along the vibrational eigenmodes and the magnitude of the displacement was determined self-consistently.
+The molecular geometry was optimized starting from that determined by FHI-aims.
+The bottom 2 layers of the slab were fixed and the remaining degrees of freedom were optimized until the force acting on them were less than $5 \times 10^{-4}$ Ry/Bohr (1.3 $\times 10^{-2}$eV/\r{A}).
+Projector augmented wave~\cite{Bloechl_1994} potentials from the pslibrary version 1.0.0~\cite{Dal_Corso_2014} and a plane-wave basis set with a cutoff energy of 80 (640) Ry were used for wave functions (augmentation charge density).
+A $2 \times 2$ k-point grid was used to sample the surface Brillouin zone.

 \textit{\textbf{Adsorption energies and free energies:}} The adsorption energies per molecule were calculated with